Etchmon/vite-dashboard/README.md

    - CoinGecko API for cryptocurrency data
    - Environment variables for API keys
-   - Axios for HTTP requests
+   - Axios for HTTP requests with proper headers

 2. **State Management**

    - React hooks for local state
-   - Context API for global state
+   - Memoization for performance optimization
    - Custom hooks for data fetching

 3. **Component Architecture**